A subsidiary of LOVING TO LEARN ASSOCIATION "Discover The Way of LOVE!"

 ContinueCreated by Bishop Dr. Joshua Smith Oct 18, 2011 at 3:47am.
 Last updated by Bishop Dr. Joshua Smith Mar 21, 2014.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.The Spirit himself testifies with our spirit that we are God's children.
-Now if we are children, then we are heirs — heirs of God and co-heirs with Christ, if indeed we share in his sufferings in order that we may also share in his glory.
+Used by permission of Zondervan Publishing House."You are the light of the world.
+A city on a hill cannot be hidden."

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
-Used by permission of Zondervan Publishing House.Better the little that the righteous have than the wealth of many wicked; for the power of the wicked will be broken, but the LORD upholds the righteous.
+Used by permission of Zondervan Publishing House."You are the salt of the earth.
+But if the salt loses its saltiness, how can it be made salty again?
+It is no longer good for anything, except to be thrown out and trampled by men."

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
 Used by permission of Zondervan Publishing House.